iron-io/iron_worker_ruby_ng/README.md

 ### schedules.create(code_name, params = {}, options = {})

-Creates new schedule for code with specified code_name, passes params hash to it and returns schedule information object with only id field filled.
+Creates a new schedule for code with specified code_name, passes params hash to it and returns schedule information object with only id field filled.
 Visit http://dev.iron.io/worker/reference/api/#schedule_a_task for more information about options.

 ```ruby
 schedule = client.schedules.create('MyWorker', {:client => 'Joe'}, {:start_at => Time.now + 3600})